identinetics/PVZDjava/README.md

 ValidateXSD
 -----------

-ValidateXSD is a wrapper class for Xerces/J to vaidate an xml file against a set of XML Schema files
+ValidateXSD is a wrapper class for Xerces/J to validate an xml file against a set of XML Schema files

 VerifySigAPI